Flexible display: Flexible electronic paper based displays

 Flexible electronic paper (e-paper) based displays were the first flexible displays conceptualized and prototyped.
-Though this form of flexible displays has a long history and were attempted by many companies, it is only recently that this technology began to see commercial implementations slated for mass production to be used in consumer electronic devices.
+While the idea for this type of display is not recent and had been attempted by several companies in the past, only recently has mass production of this technology begun for implementation in consumer electronic devices.

 Xerox PARC

 The concept of developing a flexible display was first put forth by Xerox PARC (Palo Alto Research Company).
 In 1974, Nicholas K. Sheridon, a PARC employee, made a major breakthrough in flexible display technology and produced the first flexible e-paper display.
 Dubbed Gyricon, this new display technology was designed to mimic the properties of paper, but married with the capacity to display dynamic digital images.
 Sheridon envisioned the advent of paperless offices and sought commercial applications for Gyricon.
 In 2003 Gyricon LLC was formed as a direct subsidiary of Xerox to commercialize the electronic paper technology developed at Xerox PARC.
 Gyricon LLC's operations were short lived and in December 2005 Xerox closed the subsidiary company in a move to focus on licensing the technology instead.